andmarku/Hobby_project_Wedding_invitations/README.md

 # Wedding-invitations
 Wedding invitation programmed in LaTeX.

-See the file Sample.pdf for the generic look of the invitations.
+See the file sample.pdf for the generic look of the invitations.

 The following files were borrowed from open sources.
 ===